-The following boards and commissions are currently seeking applicants for vacant seats:
+The following commissions and councils are currently seeking applicants for vacant seats:

 - Michigan State Waterways Commission is seeking a candidate to fill a vacant seat.
 The new member will represent the general public.
 Apply soon.
 For more information, call or email Michelle Wieber at 517-285-0747, or apply here.